The Micro Journal Rev 6 by Un Kyu Lee

 YUZU Custom Key Caps

-I mentioned above how I designed custom key caps for the ortholinear keyboard on my Rev 2.
-It's a great thing to do for the Rev 6 as well if it's in your budget.
-These are the folks I worked with.
+One thing that can help with an Ortholinear keyboard is to have custom keycaps that have prints for all the layers.
+It's a great thing to do for the Rev 6 if it's in your budget.
+These are the folks I have worked with.
 Great results.

 [Top]